northle/docs/src/docs/basics/middleware.md

 ```
 :::

+Middleware is called by the `handle` method before a controller action.

 For example, you can create a middleware that redirects back unauthenticated users.
-This may be useful when you want to create a protected route that should be accessible only when user is logged in.
+This may be useful when you want to create a protected route that should be accessible only when user is logged in:

 ::: code src/auth/auth.middleware.ts
 ```ts